-- Exhibit high standards of professional and humane behavior toward patients, families, and other health professionals. - Put the best interest of the patient as the highest priority. - Accountable for fulfilling the contract of the physician to the patient and the patient's family. - Demonstrate commitment to life-long learning and self improvement. - Demonstrate a willingness to serve the needs of patients despite inconvenience, or reasonable personal risk. - Always be available when on call. - Always be fair and truthful - Always meet commitments - Be "on time" (early), present in the "moment," put away devices and be involved.
+- Exhibit the high standards of behavior toward patients, families, and other health professionals. - Be accountable for fulfilling the contract of the physician to the patient and their family.
+(Contract: To act in the patient's best interest to the best of his/her ability) - Demonstrate commitment to life-long learning and self improvement. - Demonstrate a willingness to serve the needs of patients despite inconvenience, or reasonable personal risk. (i.e. be available when on-call) - Always be fair and truthful - Always meet commitments - Always be respectful of patient and family: knock before entering a room, introduce yourself, ask how your patient would prefer to be addressed, "foam in-foam out". - Always be punctual or (early), present "in the moment," involved, and eager to learn and improve